CTSRD-CHERI/CHERI-Litmus/README.md

-This is a very lightweight clone of the [Litmus Tool](http://diy.inria.fr/) for running litmus tests (tiny concurrent programs) on bare-metal hardware, i.e. with no OS or POSIX API required.
+This is a very lightweight clone of the [Litmus Tool](http://diy.inria.fr/) for running litmus tests (tiny concurrent programs) on bare-metal hardware, i.e. with no OS or POSIX implementation required.

 It lets us run litmus tests earlier in the design process, on hardware that isn't yet capable of booting an OS.
 The absence of an OS also